Improve Your Photography With Professional Photographer Paul David Smith.

 This is a beginners course and as such, no skills are required to attend this course.
 The only equipment you will need to bring with you is your camera and lenses.

-This course will take place at our small home studio in Newquay, Cornwall, UK unless agreed otherwise prior to booking.
+This course will take place in Newquay, Cornwall, UK unless agreed otherwise prior to booking.

 Paul is DBS checked and is happy to share a copy of his DBS certificate with any client, no matter whether they are a business, charity, organisation or individual.